luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

     - Might require more intervention to make projects work which use build tools.

 #### Code editors
-**NOTE:** we have not been able to get jabref running with VS Code and Docker.
-This section will be removed if we do not manage it by Monday, otherwise will be elaborated.

 - VS Code : The worlds most used code editor, capable of having IDE-like features by using plugins
-    - We will be using the JAVA VS code plugin for running JabRef
+    - We will be using the JAVA VS code plugin for running NoteMaker
-    - JabRef needs a docker container to run with vs code. - link to instructions

 #### Projects
-- Jabref: Java software for managing scientific references [7]
+- NoteMaker: Java software for writing text documents [7]
     - Opensource
-    - Uses Gradle as build tool
-        - Projects using build tools really show the easy-to-setup functionality of IDEs.

 #### Tools
 - EnergiBridge : Command line tool which is capable of measuring the energy consumption measured in joules, while executing a set of tasks.